Associate Professor of Ministry & Congregational Music / Director of Contextual Education

 “A Heart to Praise Our God: Celebrating Lesbian and Gay Poets and Composers” – a hymn festival (provided additional research), The Hymn, Autumn 2011.

-Book review: “Welcome to Theological Education,” Reflective Practice, Formation, and Supervision in Ministry, 2011.
+Book reviews in Reflective Practice, Formation, and Supervision in Ministry:

 Advisory Board and Vice President: CARe, Center for the Arts and Religion